imadwivedi/Coursera-Intro-to-Tensorflow/README.md

-# Coursera-Intro-to-Tensorflow
+# Coursera-Intro-to-Tensorflow For Deep Learning

-Coursera assignments for Intro to tensorflow for AI Course.
-Good for understanding basics of CNNs and Keras.
+Coursera assignments for Intro to tensorflow for Deep Learning Course.

+Good for understanding basics of CNNs and Keras basic APIs.

+Course will be focussed on implementation part of Deep Learning using Keras instead of explaining concepts.
+This will help in training Deep CNNs.

 Instructor is Laurence Moroney.